 The three types of tasting

-We finally reach the highlight of the visit: the producer-led wine presentation and tasting wines under the guidance of the producer in combination with typical local products.
+We finally reach the highlight of the visit: the presentation and tasting wines under the guidance of the producer in combination with typical local products.

 Aperitif Tasting (duration 30′) → 15,00 €

 4 wines of your choice + 1 vermouth + cold cuts

 6 wines of your choice + 1 vermouth + 1 distilled spirits + 1 charcuterie and cheese